corpun logoWorld Corporal Punishment Research

 • Corporal punishment permission form

 This covers grades 7 through 12.
 Parent permission must be given before CP is applied.
 "Corporal punishment will be administered by spanking the buttocks, no more than three (3) times, of a student with a flat-surfaced paddle that will cause no more than temporary pain and not inflict permanent damage to the body."
-A period of 30 minutes must elapse "between the referral and the decision to and administration of corporal punishment".
+An unusual requirement: a period of 30 minutes must elapse "between the referral and the decision to and administration of corporal punishment".

 ARKANSAS: private and charter schools